 Why you need a VMWare?

 VMWare is cloud-based machines that unite multiple computers into a single one.
-By using VMWare, you can use your servers to run a single application (utilizing it at full capacity) on one task.
+By using it, you can use your servers to run a single application (utilizing it at full capacity) on one task.
 This not only reduces cost but also increases processing of the application.

 Even so, VMWare is not cloud computing; you will not be using someone’s else servers and power for processing your applications.
-However, VMWare provides better speed by compiling the processing power of all servers (virtualized) and using them for one single app or multiple ones – as per your demand.
+However, it provides better speed by compiling the processing power of all servers (virtualized) and using them for one single app or multiple ones – as per your demand.